We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Racing thoughts are a stream of thoughts that come quickly, one after the other.
-They may be about one subject or many different unrelated things.
-Racing thoughts have the power to completely take over a person’s mind, leaving them unable to focus on anything else.
+Racing thoughts are thoughts that come quickly, one after the other.
+They may relate to one subject or many different ones.

-Racing thoughts rapidly move in a sequence, often ending in a worst-case scenario.
-Some people may hear them as a voice that they cannot ignore, but they may merely be subtle, background noise in the brain.
+If racing thoughts move in a sequence, they can end in a worst-case scenario.
+A person may hear them as a voice they cannot ignore or as background noise in the brain.